White House Rose Garden: History

-Prior to 1902, the area of the present-day Oval Office, Cabinet Room, and Rose Garden contained extensive stables housing horses and coaches.
+Prior to 1902, the grounds of the modern Oval Office, Cabinet Room, and Rose Garden contained extensive stables for horses and coaches.
 There was also a conservatory rose house in the area.
 During the 1902 Roosevelt renovation of the White House, First Lady Edith Roosevelt established a "proper colonial garden" in place of the conservatory.

 The White House Rose Garden was established in 1913 by Ellen Louise Axson Wilson, wife of Woodrow Wilson, and designed by landscape architect George Burnap.
 In 1935, President Franklin D. Roosevelt commissioned Frederick Law Olmsted Jr. to redesign the garden, and he installed cast iron furniture pieces.

-Renovations performed in 1961
+1961 renovations

 In 1961, during the John F. Kennedy administration, the garden was largely redesigned by Rachel Lambert Mellon concurrently with extensive repair work to the East Garden.
 Mellon created a space with a more defined central lawn, bordered by flower beds that were planted in a French formal garden style while largely using American botanical specimens.
 Although individual plantings are changed frequently according to the wishes of the incumbent administration, until 2020 the garden followed the same layout first established by Mellon, where each flower bed was planted with a series of pale pink 'Katherine' crabapples and Littleleaf lindens bordered by low diamond-shaped hedges of thyme.
 (The 'Katherine' crabapples were replaced in 2019 with a white-flowering variety called Spring Snow, which did not do well.)
 Additionally, the outer edges to the flower bed which faced the central lawn were edged with boxwood, and each of the four corners to the garden were punctuated by Magnolia × soulangeana; specifically, obtaining specimens that were found growing along the banks of the Tidal Basin by Mellon.
 Mellon tasked White House Head Gardener Irvin Williams with planting the trees.
 Initially blocked from doing so by the National Park Service, Williams secretly removed and transported the trees from the Basin to the White House under cover of night.

 Ever since then, roses have served as the primary flowering plants in the garden, including large numbers of 'Queen Elizabeth' grandiflora roses, along with the hybrid tea roses 'Pascali', 'Pat Nixon', and 'King's Ransom'.
 A shrub rose, 'Nevada', also served to add a cool note of white coloration to the landscaping.
 Seasonal flowers are further interspersed to add nearly year-round color and variety to the garden.
 Some of the Spring blooming bulbs planted in the Rose Garden include jonquil, daffodil, fritillaria, grape hyacinth, tulips, chionodoxa and squill.
 Summer blooming annuals are changed on a near yearly basis.
 In the fall, chrysanthemum and flowering kale bring color leading all the way up until the early winter days.